adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 ### AWS ELB/ALB has an option to make XFF even worse

 HN commenter nickjj brought the AWS ELB/ALB ["client port preservation"](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/x-forwarded-headers.html#x-forwarded-for) option to my attention.
 If enabled, the client port number is appended to the IP added to XFF.
 Turning that option on will a) violate the de facto standard form of the header, and b) mess up a lot of IP parsing code.

 (And if the IP suddenly starts failing, then what?
-Does the rate limiter logic keep moving to the right until it finds a good IP?
+Does the rate limiter logic keep moving to the left until it finds a good IP?
 If done wrong, that could lead to using untrusted values.
 Does the rate limiter instead give up?
 And do what?
 Fail open?
 Fail closed?
 Panic?
 In a comment on the didip/tollbooth PR for this [I talk more about this](https://github.com/didip/tollbooth/pull/99#issuecomment-1059328777).)

 ### Consider a custom single-IP header, if you can